thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public (undocumented)
 export type SignerOrProvider = Signer | Provider;

+// Warning: (ae-forgotten-export) The symbol "SnapshotSchema" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type Snapshot = z.output<typeof SnapshotSchema>;

 // Warning: (ae-forgotten-export) The symbol "SnapshotInfoSchema" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)